 Squash – An event run by societies where current members ply unsuspecting freshers with lots of free chocolate and alcohol in order to convince them to join (and pay the membership fee).
 Don’t take money with you.

-Tripos – Silly name for your degree, or course.
+Tripos – Another name for your degree, or course.

 Varsity – 1.
 Popular Cambridge student newspaper.
 2. Sports matches between Cambridge and Oxford.